bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

    b) compare number of ORFs

-   c) find the common ORFs between the diff yeast strains.
+   c) count the common ORFs between this yeast strain and the reference we
+      worked previously in sections 1 and 2.
       Note: remove strain suffixes from names in the non-reference strain.